 Yes it does!
 As designed, this is a program in which students will come to Valparaiso University as a first semester freshman to complete a five year curriculum and earn both a Bachelor of Science in Health Science and a Master of Science in Physician Assistant Studies.

 Students admitted to Valparaiso University will have the opportunity to pursue a Master of Science in Physician Assistant Studies and complete the degree in only 5 years, provided all progression and retention criteria are met.

-No. Only true, first year students will be eligible for transfer into the BSHS portion of the 5-Year PA Program.
+Yes.
+Only undergraduate students will be eligible for transfer into the BSHS portion of the 5-Year PA Program.
 No transfer students are accepted into the graduate MSPA portion of the program.
 See further details under the Program Admission section.

 Yes, financial aid is available for those who qualify.
 The 5-Year PA Program includes a slightly different package than most other programs.
-Please contact the Office of Financial Aid directly at 219.464.5015 or at email@example.com for additional and specific information.
+Please contact Student Financial Services directly at 219.464.5015 or at firstname.lastname@example.org for additional and specific information.

 Physician assistants treat millions of people in a variety of health care settings–from offices, clinics, and hospitals to nursing homes, long-term care facilities, and military health centers.
 Physician assistants work in all areas of medicine, including primary care and family medicine, emergency medicine, pediatrics, and psychiatry.

 All admitted students must have successfully completed four years of lab science: biology, chemistry, anatomy/physiology, and physics are recommended.
 In addition, students must have taken enough math to place into or higher than MATH 114, which is pre-calculus.

 No. Upon successful completion of the professional/undergraduate phase of the program, students will earn a Bachelor of Science in Health Science (BSHS)– at the end of year three.
 The Master of Science in Physician Assistant Studies (MSPA) is earned after successful completion of the graduate phase– at the end of year five.

 Yes.
 The undergraduate portion is year-round for three years, including three summers.
 Required summer courses consist of elective courses and field experiences, both of which can be completed in the student’s home town.